Are you ready to begin your international experience at Colorado Mesa University?

 Does Colorado Mesa University provide financial aid for international students?

-Yes, CMU offers a merit scholarship for high-achieving international students with a 3.0 U.S.-equivalent cumulative GPA (grade point average).
+Yes, CMU offers a merit scholarship for high-achieving international undergraduate students with a 3.0 U.S.-equivalent cumulative GPA (grade point average).
 The scholarship is valued at $4,000 per semester or $8,000 per academic year.
-There are several small scholarships available once student in in their 2nd semester of study at CMU.
+There are several small scholarships available once student is in their 2nd semester of study at CMU.
 F-1 students must be self-, family-, or home government-sponsored and should not rely solely on scholarships to fund their education.

 Am I eligible for an athletic scholarship?